soumyadeepdas28/student-management-application/README.md

 **NOTE**

-* The unit testing,integration testing and api testing are in seperate "test" branch and it is under development.
+* The unit testing,integration testing and api testing are in seperate "test" branch and currently it is under development.

 * Unit testing
 ![alt text](<image/Screenshot 2025-06-24 014132.png>)